View our FAQs, map & parking, guidelines and more.

 Kingscote is a landmark of the Gothic Revival style in American architecture.
 Its appearance in Newport marked the beginning of the “cottage boom” that would distinguish the town as a veritable laboratory for the design of picturesque houses throughout the 19th century.

 Isaac Bell House is one of the best surviving examples of shingle-style architecture in the country.
 Its architects and designers drew from a mix of international and American influences to create a unique Gilded Age style.

-Home to more than 80 topiary animals and other figures for more than a century, Green Animals also blazes with colorful flowers from mid-April through mid-October.
+Home to more than 80 topiary animals and other figures for more than a century, Green Animals also blazes with colorful flowers from May until October.
 The 7-acre property overlooks Narragansett Bay.

 Hunter House (c.
-1748) is one of the finest examples of Colonial architecture in the city of Newport.
-Built on the harbor front at a time when the city was a bustling seaport in the British empire, the house was owned by wealthy merchants and overlooked the wharves that serviced their trading ships.
-These prosperous families furnished the house with decorative arts produced by expert craftsmen.
+1748) is one of the finest examples of Colonial architecture in Newport.
+The house was owned by wealthy merchants who furnished it with decorative arts produced by expert craftsmen.
 Such a luxurious lifestyle depended on the labor of enslaved people of African descent.
-Recent research by the Preservation Society has identified at least thirteen enslaved individuals who lived and worked at Hunter House.
+Recent research by the Preservation Society has identified at least 13 enslaved individuals who lived and worked at Hunter House.
 Today's Hunter House honors their perseverance and incalculable contributions to Newport’s past.